 How beach traffic affects all aspects of BIEPA's mission:

-• Wildlife - Bribie Island is a rookery for critically endangered loggerhead turtles.
-Laying cycles are disrupted by night-time driving, and hatchlings heading from nest to ocean are put at unnecessary risk of exhaustion and predation by the effects of disorientation from lights, and by vehicle ruts.
+Wildlife - Bribie Island is a rookery for critically endangered loggerhead turtles.
+Laying cycles are disrupted by night-time driving, and hatchlings making their dash from nest to ocean are put at increased risk of exhaustion and predation by the effects of disorientation from lights, and by barriers created by vehicle ruts.
 Threatened seabirds and shorebirds are deterred from this otherwise prime habitat by traffic.
-The littoral zone beach ecology is impacted through compaction and pollution.
+The littoral zone beach ecology is severly impacted through compaction and pollution.

-• Flora - the effect of vehicles driving on the foredunes stops dune-stabilising plants from establishing.
-This limits expansion in the dune's natural growth phase, causing persistent coastline retreat that in turn sees erosion march further into the coastal habitat
+Flora - vehicles driving on dunes damages stabilising vegetation, and driving near the foredunes stops these plants from establishing.
+This limits expansion in the dune's natural growth phase, causing persistent coastline neutrality or retreat, that in turn sees erosion encroach further into the coastal habitat.
+The adverse impacts of off-road vehicles on coastal dune vegetation are "widespread, substantial, and long-lasting" as clearly evidenced in a recent analysis published by prominent researchers .

-• Sustainability - the ecological damage inflicted by high volumes of 4WD traffic on Bribie Island's protected areas is inconsistent with BIEPA's vision of a prosperous, nature-based tourism future for Bribie Island.
+Sustainability - the ecological damage inflicted by high volumes of 4WD traffic on Bribie Island's protected areas is inconsistent with BIEPA's vision of a prosperous, nature-based tourism future for Bribie Island, which should include low-impact access to park features for a broader section of the community, than just those who own 4WDs.

-• Community - the beach attracts large numbers of hoons, who not only act illegally on the beach endangering lives, but ensure residents have to endure traffic jams noise & air pollution, and bear the brunt of illegal hooning on local streets.
+Community - the beach attracts large numbers of hoons, who act illegally on the beach endangering lives.
+Local residents have to endure traffic jams, noise & air pollution, and bear the brunt of associated illegal hooning on local streets.

 What we are doing about it